onzfonz/comp227/src/content/0/en/part0c.md

 ### Verifying changes made it to GitHub

-Once you completed the steps and push, verify that you have in fact finished by visiting **github.com** and clicking on your repository.
+Once you completed the steps and push, verify that you have finished by visiting **github.com** and clicking on your repository.
 Once there, you can click to see [this gif animation that helps you verify that the commits were made on GitHub](https://imgur.com/7rNTgGF)

 Like the image, you should see your changes.